sailfishos/sdk-build-tools/README.md

 ### Overview

 The scripts in this project are used to build Sailfish SDK in its production environment.
-They have some assumptions of the host environment, but may offer command line options for changing the default values.
+They have some assumptions about the host environment, but may offer command line options for changing the default values.
 The scripts can act as a starting point for adapting them for personal use if so desired.